biolink/biolink-model/docs/index.md

  * [Occurrent](Occurrent.md) - A processual entity.
      * [ActivityAndBehavior](ActivityAndBehavior.md) - Activity or behavior of any independent integral living, organization or mechanical actor in the world
  * [OntologyClass](OntologyClass.md) - a concept or class in an ontology, vocabulary or thesaurus.
 Note that nodes in a biolink compatible KG can be considered both instances of biolink classes, and OWL classes in their own right.
 In general you should not need to use this class directly.
 Instead, use the appropriate biolink class.
 For example, for the GO concept of endocytosis (GO:0006897), use bl:BiologicalProcess as the type.
-     * [GeneOntologyClass](GeneOntologyClass.md) - an ontology class that describes a functional aspect of a gene, gene prodoct or complex
      * [RelationshipType](RelationshipType.md) - An OWL property used as an edge label
      * [TaxonomicRank](TaxonomicRank.md) - A descriptor for the rank within a taxonomic classification.
 Example instance: TAXRANK:0000017 (kingdom)
-     * [UnclassifiedOntologyClass](UnclassifiedOntologyClass.md) - this is used for nodes that are taken from an ontology but are not typed using an existing biolink class
  * [OrganismTaxonToEntityAssociation](OrganismTaxonToEntityAssociation.md) - An association between an organism taxon and another entity
  * [Outcome](Outcome.md) - An entity that has the role of being the consequence of an exposure event.
 This is an abstract mixin grouping of various categories of possible biological or non-biological (e.g. clinical) outcomes.
  * [PathognomonicityQuantifier](PathognomonicityQuantifier.md) - A relationship quantifier between a variant or symptom and a disease, which is high when the presence of the feature implies the existence of the disease